souravC01/jev-vs-jev/README.md

 ## Run it yourself

 Requires Node.js 18+ and a Jev API key.
-OpenRouter is the simplest path for this project:
+I used OpenRouter, feel free to chose any of your desired provider:

 ```bash
 npm install